warpdotdev/docs/docs/getting-started/refer-a-friend.md

 There are two ways you can invite a friend:

 1. Send them an invite link.
-They will log in and be directed to our product download page.
+They will be directed to our product download page.
-2. Input their email address which we'll use to email them.
+2. Input their email address, which we'll use to email them with your referral link.

 <figure><img src="../.gitbook/assets/refer-a-friend.gif" alt=""><figcaption><p>Refer a friend</p></figcaption></figure>